 Growing Cherokee Princess Dogwood Trees

-The flowering dogwood is a native American tree, growing from Massachusetts to northern Florida and west into Texas.
-It is the state tree of Virginia, Missouri and North Carolina.
-It grows mostly along the edges of forests and in clearings, where it brings the woods alive each spring with its glowing white flowers.
+The flowering Dogwood is a native American tree, growing from Massachusetts to northern Florida and west into Texas.
+It is also the state tree of Virginia, Missouri and North Carolina where it grows mostly along the edges of forests and in clearings, bringing the woods alive each spring with its glowing white flowers.

 There are so many places you can plant the Cherokee Princess Flowering Dogwood in your garden.
 It makes a beautiful lawn specimen, alone or in a small group on a larger lawn.
-It can be planted behind other flowering shrubs and small trees, or planted along the edge of existing woodland areas, along with trees like the Japanese Maple, or with azaleas and rhododendrons.
+It can be planted behind other flowering shrubs and small trees, or planted along the edge of existing woodland areas.
+It looks great among trees like the Japanese Maple, or with Azaleas and Rhododendrons.
 A pair on either side of an gateway will give an elegant effect.
 Several along a driveway will make a grand entrance, or a row can be planted as a screen to great effect.